+SEBASTOPOL

-SEBASTOPOL.
-Ukrainian town on the SW point of the Crimean peninsula.
-Although Greek and Roman settlements had existed there, it was Catherine the Great who founded the city and port.
-Its history is one of great sieges including one in 1854-55 during the Crimean War when the city held out for 349 days against British, French, Turkish, and Sardinian forces, and again in 1941-42 when it held out for eight months against German and Rumanian forces.
-Sailors at Sevastopol mutinied in the 1905 Revolution.
+Ukrainian town on the southwestern point of the Crimean peninsula.
+Although Greek and Roman settlements had existed there, it was Catherine II (the Great) who founded the city and port.
+Its history is one of great sieges, including one in 1854-1855 during the Crimean War, when the city held out for 349 days against British, French, Turkish, and Sardinian forces and again in 1941-1942, when it held out for eight months against German and Romanian forces.
+Sailors at Sebastopol mutinied in the 1905 Revolution.
 Industries include shipbuilding, fish processing, tanning, flour milling, and tourism.
 The town is a naval base and seaport.
-Population (1981) 315,000.
+Population (1991) 366,000.

-SECHENOV, IVAN MIKHAILO-VICH (1829-1905).
+SECHENOV, IVAN MIKHAILOVICH

+(1829-1905)

 Professor at St. Petersburg and Moscow universities, regarded as the father of Russian physiology.
-Strongly influenced by Nicholas Chernyshevsky and Charles Darwin, he proposed a materialist explanation for spiritual and psychic occurrences.
+Strongly influenced by Nikolai Chernyshevsky and Charles Darwin, he proposed a materialist explanation for spiritual and psychic occurrences.
 Sechenov wrote Object, Thought, and Reality (1892), Physiology of the Nervous System (1866), and Impressions and Reality.

-SECOND ECONOMY.
+SECOND ECONOMY

 General term referring to unofficial trading and manufacturing, the black market, and speculation.

-SECOND NORTHERN WAR.
-See Great/Second Northern War.
+SECOND NORTHERN WAR See Great/Second Northern War.

-SECOND WORLD WAR.
-See World War II.
+SECOND WORLD WAR See World War II.